ldv1/bbvi_spike_and_slab/README.md

 The covariates are all independently distributed around zero with unit variance, and there is a population of both large, relevant slopes and small, irrelevant slopes.
 Moreover, the data are collinear, with more covariates than observations, which implies a non-identified likelihood.
+In details:
+We have M=200 covariates and N=100 noisy observations (variance of Gaussian noise is 1.).
+The probability that a covariate is large is Bernoulli(0.05).

 Bettencourt showed that the Finnish horseshoe prior does a pretty good job.
-However, it demands a certain level of expertise.
+However, the model is involved and tuning parameters demands a certain level of expertise.

 The spike and slab prior finds relevant slopes and set irrelevant slopes to 0, as depicted on the following figure: